“Delights the eye and inspires the mind

 Fishing Derby photos are posted!
 Check out the fun!

 This year’s Fishing Derby drew 21 kids, which made the Baby Lake a happening place on Sunday, June 14.
 There were plenty of fish biting and smiles all around.
 And prizes for everybody.
-Aileen MacDonald and her support crew organized and ran the event like the pros they are, and nature did her part by providing a beautiful morning.
+Aileen McDonald and her support crew organized and ran the event like the pros they are, and nature did her part by providing a beautiful morning.
 Check out the fun here.

 Brook Lane dedicated to Lake Lucille resident Larry Rose.